telegraph/smart-stub/README.md

 ## Usage
 Engineers should create an Object (e.g. MyStub.scala) which extends SmartStub and then adds the following:

-The repo contains StubTests whihc are a good guide.
+The repo contains StubTests which offer a good guide.

 ### A driver method
 ```